Continuous Power Generator Buying Guide

 EPA Tier 4 Regulations

-Before making any prime-rated generator purchase, you need to determine whether your application falls under the Environmental Protection Agency’s (EPA’s) Tier 4 regulations.
+Before making any continuous power generator purchase, you need to determine whether your application falls under the Environmental Protection Agency’s (EPA’s) Tier 4 regulations.

 Tier 4 is designed to reduce emissions, such as nitrogen oxides and particulate matter, from diesel engines.
 If your application intends to use a diesel generator as its primary power source, then you need a unit that meets Tier 4 requirements.

 However, using a natural gas prime power generator is environmentally cleaner and therefore does not fall under Tier 4.
 But, natural gas generators are still subject to their own special EPA compliance guidelines.

 It’s important to familiarize yourself with the full extent of Tier 4 regulations (diesel) and EPA guidelines (natural gas).
 Find more information in the EPA’s Regulations for Emissions from Heavy Equipment with Diesel Engines.

 Installing a prime power generator is an involved process that should be handled by a certified installer that specializes in prime power or industrial applications.

 One of the most important aspects of the installation process is being aware of local codes and standards, especially air quality compliance boards.
 These typically supersede EPA requirements and can be more exacting.